sunfounder/kepler-kit/docs/source/video_course/lesson4.rst

     👉 Ready to explore and create with us?
 Click [|link_sf_facebook|] and join today!

-lesson 4:  Create a Binary Counter Using the Pico W
+Lesson 4:  Create a Binary Counter Using the Pico W
 =================================================================

 This tutorial covers creating a 4-bit digital counter using the SunFounder Kepler Kit for Raspberry Pi Pico W: